iqram20/Frailty-Gait-STGCN/README.md

 # Frailty-Gait-STGCN

 Official implementation of the manuscript:
-**“Attention-Guided Graph Deep Learning for Interpretable Frailty Prediction from Gait”**
+**“Graph Deep Learning with Attention for Gait-based Frailty Prediction”**
 *(Submitted to......)*